Triple-Whale/triple-whale-public-apis/README.md

 ### Examples

 To help you get started, this repo contains a sample app that demonstrate how to set up the OAuth flow and execute requests.
-Be sure to it out and feel free to customize it to suit your needs.
+Be sure to try it out and feel free to customize it to suit your needs.

 If you have any questions or need further assistance, please don't hesitate to [reach out to us.](mailto:kellet@triplewhale.com)